Diabetic Foot Care

 Wear proper shoes:

 - Wear shoes that do not rub against any area of your foot.
 Your shoes should be ½ to ¾ inch (1 to 2 centimeters) longer than your foot.
 Your shoes should also have extra space around the widest part of your foot.
 Walking or athletic shoes with laces or straps that adjust are best.
-Ask your specialist or primary healthcare provider for help in choosing shoes that fit you best.
+Ask your specialist or healthcare provider for help in choosing shoes that fit you best.

-- Your specialist or primary healthcare provider may order you special footwear to help take pressure off your feet.
-Your primary healthcare provider may give you insoles (cushions) to place inside your shoes.
+- Your specialist or healthcare provider may order you special footwear to help take pressure off your feet.
+Your healthcare provider may give you insoles (cushions) to place inside your shoes.
 You may be given shoes or casts to decrease your risk for foot ulcers.

-Your specialist or primary healthcare provider may suggest an exercise plan to prevent problems with your feet.
+Your specialist or healthcare provider may suggest an exercise plan to prevent problems with your feet.
 You may need to change your plan if you have a foot ulcer so you do not make it worse.

 Walking aids take pressure off your feet.
 Examples are canes, crutches, walkers, and wheelchairs.
 Ask for more information about walking aids.